UofTJoonsungPark/Group-261/README.md

 🚀 Personal to-do list and calendar

-🚀 Scheduling tasks, events, and collaborative plans
+🚀 Scheduling tasks and events.

 🚀 Reward system to motivate users through encouraging messages (and eventually) prizes